Congregation Kol Tefillah -- Santa Cruz, CA

 Congregation Kol Tefillah

-2 blocks from the wharf, beach and boardwalk
+to our location 2 blocks from the beach in Santa Cruz

 Congregation Kol Tefillah is lay-led shul on a limited budget.
 We represent a model of how Conservative synagogues can exist outside of big cities.
 We have a plan to increase our membership long term.
 But we need help from Family Foundations and Donor Advised Funds in the short run.
 Please contact our Treasurer Larry Abrams at 831-254-7325 to learn more about our efforts to keep Conservative Judaism alive on the Central Coast of California.